How to Protect Data Privacy in 2022

-Starting up a data privacy program is daunting.
+Starting up a data privacy program with privacy policies that meet legally enforceable data compliance requirements is daunting.
 That is especially true if you don’t have a DPO (data privacy officer) on your payroll.
 And for the SMBs and the MSPs and MSSPs that serve them that is likely to be the case.

-In many respects, data privacy is onerous.
-There are many rules.
-Local, federal, global, industry related, market related etc..
+In many respects, data privacy is onerous, but it is increasingly regarded as a basic human right.
+There are many rules. local, federal, global, industry related, market related etc..
 Some overlap, some contradict and it is very hard to find a single set of rules that address all.

-1. From all the data that the company processes and stores – what data requires oversight?
+1. Analyze all the data that the company processes and stores – what data requires oversight?
 Private data, controlled data, entrusted data and others.

-2. Understand what and how much of that regulated data passes or reside on its workstations and apps.
+2. Understand what, and how much, of that regulated data passes or resides on workstations and apps.

 3. Understand who owns the data?
 To whom does the liability associated with processing or storing the data belong.